SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    **Mitigations**:

+   - Nullifiers and the associated proofs obviate replay attacks.
-   - MUST validate all received points (non-identity, proper encoding)
+   - MUST validate all received points
-   - MUST include session identifiers in transcripts to prevent replay
    - MUST use deterministic encoding for all protocol messages
-   - SHOULD implement message sequence numbering
    - MUST reject messages with unexpected fields or formats

 5. **State Management Vulnerabilities**: Improper state handling can lead to security breaches.